Penetration Tests and Red Team Exercises

-Test the overall strength of an organization's defenses (the technology, the processes, and the people) by simulating the objectives and actions of an attacker.
+Test the overall strength of an organization's defense (the technology, the processes, and the people) by simulating the objectives and actions of an attacker.

 Why is this CIS Control critical?

 Attackers often exploit the gap between good defensive designs and intentions and implementation or maintenance.
-Examples include: the time window between announcement of a vulnerability, the availability of a vendor patch, and actual installation on every machine; well-intentioned policies which have no enforcement mechanism (especially those intended to restrict risky human actions); failure to apply good configurations and other practices to the entire enterprise, or to machines that come in-and-out of the network; and failure to understand the interaction among multiple defensive tools, or with normal system operations that have security implications.
+Examples include: the time window between announcement of a vulnerability, the availability of a vendor patch, and actual installation on every machine.
+Other examples include: well-intentioned policies that have no enforcement mechanism (especially those intended to restrict risky human actions); failure to apply good configurations to machines that come on and off of the network; and failure to understand the interaction among multiple defensive tools, or with normal system operations that have security implications.

-In addition, successful defense requires a comprehensive program of technical defenses, good policy and governance, and appropriate action by people.
-In a complex environment where technology is constantly evolving, and new attacker tradecraft appears regularly, organizations should periodically test their defenses to identify gaps and to assess their readiness.
+A successful defensive posture requires a comprehensive program of effective policies and governance, strong technical defenses, and appropriate action by people.
+In a complex environment where technology is constantly evolving, and new attacker tradecraft appears regularly, organizations should periodically test their defenses to identify gaps and to assess their readiness by conducting penetration testing.

-Penetration testing starts from the identification and assessment of vulnerabilities that can be identified in the enterprise.
-It complements this by designing and executing tests that demonstrate specifically how an adversary can either subvert the organization’s security goals (e.g., the protection of specific Intellectual Property) or achieve specific adversarial objectives (e.g., establishment of a covert Command and Control infrastructure).
-The result provides deeper insight, through demonstration, into the business risks of various vulnerabilities.
+Penetration testing starts with the identification and assessment of vulnerabilities that can be identified in the enterprise.
+Next, tests are designed and executed to demonstrate specifically how an adversary can either subvert the organization’s security goals (e.g., the protection of specific Intellectual Property) or achieve specific adversarial objectives (e.g., establishment of a covert Command and Control infrastructure).
+The results provide deeper insight, through demonstration, into the business risks of various vulnerabilities.

 Red Team exercises take a comprehensive approach at the full spectrum of organization policies, processes, and defenses in order to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
 Independent Red Teams can provide valuable and objective insights about the existence of vulnerabilities and the efficacy of defenses and mitigating controls already in place and even of those planned for future implementation.